GoldScorpion69/LBS/README.md

 ### General Skyrim Gameplay

 Most of the actual Gameplay of this modlist is cribbed, again, from Lexy so if you're at all familiar with that setup you'll be right at home here.
-One thing I did add was the Ultimate Dodge Mod for a script-free instantaneous dodge roll (or step, or both) so you can still get away quickly after you install all 7 of those Lover's Lab NPC scanning nightmarish cloak script frameworks you're just dying to add.
-Just kidding, I love you.
-One thing I left out was the tedium and yes, cloak scripting of Needs mods so if you want to freeze, starve, and dehydrate you'll have to do it on your own list.
+One thing I did add was the Ultimate Dodge Mod for a script-free instantaneous dodge roll.
+One thing I left out was the tedium of Needs mods.
 I did add CACO and CCOR for the fun of building lotsa stuff that's overpowered.
-I'm helping!

 ### Bodies and NPCs